Al3zama1/swe-notes/CCNA/28 - IPv6 Part 3.md

 * Since there are probably plenty of other PCs in the these networks, we wouldn't normally use host routes in a situation like this.
 It's best to just configure two network routes on R2.
 **Default Route**:
 * `R3(config)#ipv6 route ::/0 2001:db8:0:23::1`
-**Floating Static**:
-* By raising the AD (administrative distance), we can make static backup routes, called **floating static routes**.
+**Floating Static Route**: By raising the AD (administrative distance), we can make static backup routes, called **floating static routes**.
 * Always set the AD to higher than the main route.
 * If the main route to the destination was learned via OSPF, for example, you'll need to set the static route's AD to higher than 110, because OSPF's AD is 110.